Kurt Cobain: Health and addiction

-Throughout most of his life, Cobain suffered from chronic bronchitis and intense physical pain due to an undiagnosed chronic stomach condition.
+At school Cobain was diagnosed with attention deficit disorder and was prescribed Ritalin.
+Throughout most of his life, Cobain had chronic bronchitis and intense physical pain due to an undiagnosed chronic stomach condition.
+In an interview with Jon Savage in 1993 he said, "Every time I've had an endoscope, they find a red irritation in my stomach.
+But it's psychosomatic, it's all from anger.
+And screaming".
+He then goes on to mention that he, "had minor scoliosis in junior high".
 According to The Telegraph, Cobain had depression.
+In 1993, he told Michael Azerrad that he had narcolepsy and manic depression.
 His cousin brought attention to the family history of suicide, mental illness and alcoholism, noting that two of her uncles had died by suicide with guns.

+According to Cross, Cobain suffered a mental breakdown midway through Nirvana's show in Rome on November 27, 1989.
+After smashing his guitar, he climbed a 30 ft speaker stack and shouted, "I'm going to kill myself!".
+Eventually he climbed down and took the following day off, sightseeing with Sub Pop manager, Bruce Pavitt.
+Cobain completed the remaining five European tour dates and returned to the USA.

-He used drugs heavily; his first drug experience was with cannabis in 1980, at age 13.
+He first drank alcohol in 7th grade (c.
+12 yrs) and he often drank to excess throughout his life.
+His first drug experience was with cannabis in 1980, at age 13.
 He regularly used the drug during adulthood.
-Cobain also had a period of consuming "notable" amounts of LSD, as observed by Marander, and was prone to alcoholism and solvent abuse.
+Cobain also had a period of consuming "notable" amounts of LSD, as observed by Marander, and had been involved in solvent abuse as a teenager.
 Novoselic said he was "really into getting fucked up: drugs, acid, any kind of drug".
+He occasionally experimented with methamphetamine and cocaine when the band were on tour.
+One example was when Novoselic and Cobain took cocaine after their gig in New York on July 18, 1989.
 Cobain first took heroin in 1986, administered to him by a dealer in Tacoma, Washington, who had previously supplied him with oxycodone and aspirin.
-Cobain used heroin sporadically for several years; by the end of 1990, his use had developed into addiction.
+Cobain used heroin sporadically for several years; by the end of 1991, his use had developed into addiction.
 Cobain claimed that he was "determined to get a habit" as a way to self-medicate his stomach condition.
 "It started with three days in a row of doing heroin and I don't have a stomach pain.
 That was such a relief," he said.
-However, his longtime friend Buzz Osborne disputes this, saying that his stomach pain was more likely caused by his heroin use: "He made it up for sympathy and so he could use it as an excuse to stay loaded.
+However, his long-time friend Buzz Osborne disputes this, saying that his stomach pain was more likely caused by his heroin use: "He made it up for sympathy and so he could use it as an excuse to stay loaded.
 Of course he was vomiting—that's what people on heroin do, they vomit.
 It's called 'vomiting with a smile on your face'."
+Cobain told Novoselic in 1990 that he had used heroin and he spoke to Grohl about it in January 1991.